A unifying framework for generalised Bayesian online learning in non-stationary environments: The framework

 \subsubsection{Supervised tasks}

 Supervised tasks involve predicting a measurable outcome $\vy_t$.
-Unlike unsupervised tasks, this allows the performance of the model to be assessed in an objective manner, since we can compare the prediction to the actual observation.
-Supervised tasks have been the main focus of the machine learning community.
+Unlike unsupervised tasks, this allows the performance of the model to be assessed objectively, since we can compare the prediction to the actual observation.
 We present three common tasks in this category below.

 \paragraph{\underline{\texttt{Prequential forecasting}}} Prequential (or one-step-ahead) forecasting \citep{gama2008streamlearn} seeks to predict the value $\vy_{t+1}$ given $\data_{1:t}$ and $\vx_{t+1}$.
 This is distinct from time-series forecasting, which typically does not consider exogenous variables $\vx_t$, and thus can forecast (or ``roll out'') many steps into the future.
-We study an example in \cref{experiment:prequential}.
+We study an example in Section \ref{experiment:prequential}.
+For a survey on prequential forecasting under non-stationarity, see e.g., \cite{lu2018preqnonstationarysurvey}.

-\paragraph{\underline{\texttt{Online continual learning (OCL)}}} OCL is similar to prequential learning, in that the goal is to learn a supervised model for regression or classification online.
-However, the objective is to train a model that performs consistently across both past and future data, rather than just focusing on future forecasting \citep{cai2021ocl}.
+\paragraph{\underline{\texttt{Online continual learning (OCL)}}} OCL is a broad term used for learning regression or classification models online, typically with neural networks.
+These methods usually assume that the underlying data generating mechanism could shift.
+The objective of OCL methods is to train a model that performs consistently across both past and future data, rather than just focusing on future forecasting \citep{cai2021ocl}.
 The changepoints (corresponding to different ``tasks'') may or may not be known.
 This setting addresses the stability-plasticity dilemma, focusing on retaining previously learned knowledge while adapting to new tasks.
-We study an example of OCL for classification, when the task boundaries are not known, in \cref{sec:periodic-drifts}.
+We study an example of OCL for classification, when the task boundaries are not known, in Section \ref{sec:periodic-drifts}.
+For a survey on recent methods for OCL, see e.g., \cite{gunasekara2023surveyocl}.